Consumer contract regulations

 As well as providing the pre-contract information set out above, where the consumer has a right to cancel you must give them the model cancellation form that has been included in the CCR.
 You must provide this before the contract is made.
 The cancellation form must be legible.

-The consumer does not have to use the model cancellation form as long as they clearly state to you that they are cancelling the contract.
+The consumer does not have to use the model cancellation form.
+They only need to clearly inform you that they are cancelling the contract.

 Obligation to pay